ut-beg-texnet/eqcct/eqcctpro/README.md

   - EX. if number_of_concurrent_predictions = 5, there will be up to 5 EQCCT instances analyzing 5 different waveforms at the sametime
   - Best to use the optimal amount for your hardware, which can be identified using **EvaluateSystem** (below)
 - **`best_usecase_config (bool)`: default = False**
-  - If True, will override inputted cpu_id_list, number_of_concurrent_predictions, intra_threads, inter_threads values for the best overall use-case configurations
+  - If True, will override inputted cpu_id_list, number_of_concurrent_predictions, intra_threads, inter_threads values for the best overall usecase configurations
-  - Best overall use-case configurations are defined as the best overall input configurations that minimize runtime while doing the most amount of processing with your available hardware
+  - Best overall usecase configurations are defined as the best overall input configurations that minimize runtime while doing the most amount of processing with your available hardware
   - Can only be used if EvaluateSystem has been run
 - **`csv_dir (str)`**
   - Directory path containing the CSV's outputted by EvaluateSystem that contain the trial data that will be used to find the best_usecase_config